 Don’t Forget About Food

 A popular saying that a lot of people in the fitness community use is “80% food, 20% gym”.
 This means your diet is the most important thing when losing weight or even trying to gain muscle.
 Beginners tend to overthink the food side of fitness.
 Eat whole foods, food that came out of the ground and less processed food.

-Don’t Copy YouTubers..
-Everyone Is Different!
+Don’t Copy YouTubers — Everyone Is Different

-Youtube is a great place to learn things.
-The only problem is that the fans try to eat how youtube stars eat, and that is the wrong thing to do.
-Everyone’s body is different.
-Some people can take more carbs, some more fat, some people need more protein.
-You’re going to have to try different things, to see how your body react.
-Don’t just eat 300g of carbs because Chris Jones is doing it.
-You don’t squat 300lbs, you just got your gym membership.
+YouTube is a great place to learn techniques such as form.
+The only problem is that the fans try to eat how YouTube stars eat, and that’s not necessarily the right diet for you.
+Everyone’s body is different — some people can take more carbs, some more fat, some people need more protein.
+You’re going to have to try slightly different diets to see how your body reacts.
+Don’t just eat 300g of carbs because a big fitness star is doing it.
+You won’t be squatting 300lbs if you just got your gym membership.